What are the latest funding news in the AI governance market? (June 2026)

 Who are they?

-JetStream Security gives enterprises visibility, governance, identity controls, and security architecture for AI workflows and agents.
+JetStream Security gives enterprises visibility, identity controls, governance, guardrails, and real-time risk management for AI and agentic workflows.

 Geographical focus?